-It was awesome to watch how Dr. House and Nurse Jackie would treat their patients even under an influence of a drug.
+It was awesome to watch how Dr. House and Nurse Jackie would treat their patients even under the influence of a drug.
 The glamorous TV shows have masked the dark side of reality.
-According to research, drug and alcohol addiction of doctors and nurses stands at between 10 to 14 per cent.
+According to research, drug and alcohol addiction of doctors and nurses stands at between 10 to 14 percent.

 A Florida Nurse Caught Stealing Drugs

 “I did urine tests on her and she must have gotten clean urine from somewhere”

 Ashley Taylor, a 33-year old nurse, working at Spring Hill Care and Rehabilitation Center has been charged with stealing drugs from the rehabilitation center.

 On Tuesday, administrators of the Spring Hill Rehabilitation reported the theft of medication from their facility.

 According to the Sheriff’s office, Taylor faces 12 counts of possession of a controlled substance.Taylor told the deputies that she ordered extra medication from the pharmacy so patients would not miss their dosages.
 These drugs included Percocet, morphine, codeine, and alprazolam, which is commonly known as Xanax.

 Detectives investigated Taylor’s house and found more than 300 empty blister packs which were more than 10,000 tablets of medication.

 Taylor told the deputies that she committed fraud by ordering extra medication and telling them it was for parents.
 After going home, she would set it aside or her daily consumption due to her drug addiction which she claimed to have started from an injury.